Melissa Matheus

 Melisa Matheus (born 14 June 1998) is a Namibian footballer who plays as a goalkeeper for Namibia Women's Super League club Beauties and the Namibia women's national team.

+Matheus was the 2025 COSAFA Women's Championship goalkeeper of the tournament.

 International career

 Matheus capped for Namibia at senior level during the 2018 Africa Women Cup of Nations qualification.

+She was named the 2025 COSAFA Women's Championship goalkeeper of the tournament after assisting Namibia to their maiden championship.